 1. Hang a Batten Board to Prevent Tile Slippage

 A batten board helps you start your bottom-most course or row of tiles.
 A batten board is nothing more than a 1"x4" or 1"x2" board screwed directly into the wall horizontally.
 Don't start it at the floor.
 Instead, bring it up to about 3/4 of the height of your tiles.
-So, if you're dealing with 4-inch tiles, your batten board would start 3 inches off the floor.
+So, if you're dealing with four-inch tiles, your batten board would start three inches off the floor.

 2. Install the Wall Tile in a Pyramid Shape